andrewdalpino/UltraZoom/README.md

 - **Fast and scalable**: Instead of directly predicting the individual pixels of the upscaled image, Ultra Zoom uses a fast deterministic upscaling algorithm and then enhances the image through a residual pathway that operates primarily within the low-resolution subspace of a deep neural network.

-- **Next-gen architecture**: Ultra Zoom employs a next-generation convolutional neural network architecture that performs better than previous generations by employing Pixel Attention, wide non-linear activations, and a sub-pixel convolution decoder.
+- **Next-gen architecture**: Ultra Zoom employs a next-generation convolutional neural network architecture that performs better than previous generations by employing spatial attention, wide non-linear activations, and sub-pixel convolution.

 ## Pretrained Models